 Alica facilitates for teams at organizations including Google, Culture Amp, Nielsen, and The California Department of Education.
 She has partnered with the likes of The Elisabeth Kubler-Ross Foundation, Columbia University, and Lululemon.
 And she consults on product development and systems change to help companies create resources and tools for grieving communities.

 Alica’s writing about grief, work, and race have been featured in The New York Times, The Los Angeles Times, Psychology Today, Huffington Post, GQ, and more.
-Alica is the founding Lab Director of the “Starlight End of Life Lab”, Program Lead for School Crisis Recovery & Renewal’s “Pedagogy of Grief” project, an associate board member for Our House, and an inaugural member of the BC Women’s Health Foundation Young Women’s Council.
+She proudly holds a seat as an associate board member for Our House, a member of Coalition to Transform Advanced Care (C-TAC), a member of the BIPOC Youth Mental Health Coalition, and is an inaugural member of the BC Women’s Health Foundation Young Women’s Council.

 Dr. Schonfeld is available for consultation and coaching, and he is a contributor to the project’s programming and approach.